TVke/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

 .. exercise::
    #.
 Create a new `real.estate.tag` model.
 It should have the following fields:

-      - Name (required): The label of the tag.
+      - :guilabel:`Name` (required): The label of the tag.
-      - Color: The color code to use for the tag, as an integer.
+      - :guilabel:`Color`: The color code to use for the tag, as an integer.

    #.
 In a data file, describe various default property tags.
-For example, "Renovated".
+For example, :guilabel:`Renovated`.
    #.
 Create all necessary UI components to manage tags from the :guilabel:`Configuration` category
       menu item.
    #.
 Allow connecting properties to multiple tags, and tags to multiple properties.